dustivndr/dino-asm/README.md

-# dino-asm
+# Dino ASM

-Simple Dino game in x64 Assembly (NASM)
+Simple Dino game in x64 Assembly (NASM).
+I make this for practicing assembly.